Are you waking up exhausted and under the cranky glare of your partner? If so, and there’s no easy way to say this, you are probably snoring.

 Sleeping Solutions for Your Partner

 Between pregnancy and dealing with the sawmill that has set up shop in your nose, you undoubtedly have a lot on your plate.
 Still, it’s always a kindness to remember that your snoring may be disrupting your partner’s sleep as well as your own.
-In order for them to get their sleep needs met, I have a few simple suggestions.
+I have a few simple suggestions to help them sleep better.

 Earplugs: just make sure to pick a product designed for sleeping, as these will be the most comfortable to wear while blocking out snoring sounds.

 Sleeping in another room: I know this might not seem like the best option.
-But if you just cannot stop snoring and your partner begins to suffer from constant fatigue during the day, it might become necessary to sleep separately for at least part of the pregnancy, or, in severe cases, until your baby is born.
+But suppose you just cannot stop snoring and your partner begins to suffer from constant fatigue during the day.
+In that case, it might become necessary to sleep separately for at least part of the pregnancy, or, in severe cases, until your baby is born.

 Frequently asked questions